 Exclusions from minimum wage in Germany

-While the German minimum wage applies to the very majority of workers across the country, freelancers and self-employed people aren’t covered under the regulations.
+While the German minimum wage applies to most workers, freelancers don’t receive protection under the regulations.

 Minimum wage in Germany also doesn’t apply to internships that last fewer than three months or are part of university courses, volunteer work or apprenticeships.
 Finally, people who are classified as long-term unemployed (Langzeitarbeitslose) can be paid below the German minimum wage for a six-month period when they first return to work.